katiusciamoreira/JSON/README.md

 [Perfil Linkedin](https://www.linkedin.com/in/katiuscia-moreira-0026833b/)
 ___________________________________________________________________________________________________________________

-# Codes  - Training how to use Javascript and PHP programming with JSON format
+# Codes  - Javascript and PHP programming with JSON format

 <b>-Code examples by using Javascript and HTML programming with JSON format:</b>